Google Docs Update Action

 - Use meaningful field names that reflect their purpose

-- Leverage built-in formats (like
+- Leverage built-in formats (like date-time) where applicable

-) where applicable - Include proper type constraints and validations
+- Include proper type constraints and validations

 Authentication Considerations